Inflation (2025): Future Probes of Inflation

 \section{Future Probes of Inflation}

-Prospective future CMB experiments, both ground- and space-based are reviewed in the separate PDG ``Cosmic Microwave Background'' review, Chap.
-29. The main emphasis in CMB experiments in the coming years will be on ground-based experiments providing improved measurements of $B$-mode polarization and greater sensitivity to the tensor-to-scalar ratio $r$, and more precise measurements at higher $\ell$ that will constrain $n_s$ better.
-As is apparent from Fig.~\ref{inflation:fig:Planck2018} and the discussion of models such as $\R^2$ inflation, there is a strong incentive to reach a 5-$\sigma$ sensitivity to $r \sim 3$ to $4 \times 10^{-3}$.
-This could be achieved with a moderately-sized space mission with large sky coverage~\cite{Kogut:2011xw,LiteBIRD:2022cnt,COrE:2011bfs}, improvements in de-lensing and foreground measurements.
-The discussion in Section~\ref{inflation:sec:primodialPert} (see also Fig.~\ref{inflation:fig:N*plot}), also brought out the importance of reducing the uncertainty in $n_s$, as a way to constrain post-inflationary reheating and the connection to particle physics.
-CMB temperature anisotropies probe primordial density perturbations down to comoving scales of order $50$~Mpc, beyond which scale secondary sources of anisotropy dominate.
-CMB spectral distortions could potentially constrain the amplitude and shape of primordial density perturbations on comoving scales from Mpc to kpc due to distortions caused by the Silk damping of pressure waves in the radiation dominated era, before the last scattering of the CMB photons but after the plasma can be fully thermalised~\cite{Chluba:2015bqa}.
+Prospective future CMB experiments, both ground- and space-based are reviewed in the separate PDG ``Cosmic Microwave Background'' review, Chap.~\ref{microwave}.
+The main emphasis in CMB experiments in the coming years will be on ground-based experiments providing improved measurements of $B$-mode polarization and greater sensitivity to the tensor-to-scalar ratio $r$, and more precise measurements at higher $\ell$ that will constrain $n_{\rm s}$ better.
+As is apparent from \Fig{inflation:fig:Planck2018} and the discussion of models such as $\R^2$ inflation, there is a strong incentive to reach a 5-$\sigma$ sensitivity to $r \sim 3$ to $4 \times 10^{-3}$.
+This could be achieved with a moderately-sized space mission with large sky coverage~\cite{Kogut:2011xw,*inflation:spaceCMB-sr1}, along with improvements in de-lensing and foreground measurements.
+The discussion in \Sec{inflation:sec:primodialPert} (see also \Fig{inflation:fig:N*plot}), also brought out the importance of reducing the uncertainty in $n_{\rm s}$, as a way to constrain post-inflationary reheating and the connection to particle physics.
+CMB temperature anisotropies probe primordial density perturbations down to comoving scales of order $50$\,Mpc, beyond which scale secondary sources of anisotropy dominate.
+CMB spectral distortions could potentially constrain the amplitude and shape of primordial density perturbations on comoving scales from kpc to Mpc due to distortions caused by the Silk damping of pressure waves in the radiation dominated era, before the last scattering of the CMB photons but after the plasma can be fully thermalised\cite{Chluba:2015bqa}.